shogun-toolbox/shogun/doc/readme/INSTALL.md

 Shogun is can be automatically built from source from the following langauges.

 ### Python pypi <a name="pypi"></a>
-You can install from [pipy](https://pypi.python.org/pypi/shogun-ml/).
+You can install from [pypi](https://pypi.python.org/pypi/shogun-ml/).
 There is limited control over options and it might take a long time as everything is done from scratch.

     pip install shogun-ml

-We do not reccomend this option and suggest to rather compile by hand as described below.
+We do not recommend this option and suggest to rather compile by hand as described below.

 # Compiling manually <a name="manual"></a>